rushika707/HTF23-Team-0/README.md

 ## GitHub submission guide

-In this Readme, you will find a guide on how to fork this repository, add files to it, and make a pull request to contribute your changes.
+In this Readme, you will find a guide on how to fork this Repository, add files to it, and make a pull request to contribute your changes.

 <details open>
 <summary><h3>1.
 Login to your GitHub Account by heading over to <a href="https://github.com">github.com</a></h3></summary>